lllludd/towards-secure-networks/Context 1: You are a person in the world.md

 - The government has stated data retention is intended to be used for copy-rights violation.

 [https://www.legislation.gov.au/Details/C2015A00039]
 [https://www.efa.org.au/Issues/Privacy/tia.html#eiw]
 [http://www.smh.com.au/federal-politics/political-news/malcolm-turnbull-introduces-legislation-for-metadata-retention-scheme-20141029-11e101]
 [https://www.eff.org/deeplinks/2014/11/nobodys-surprise-australian-terrorism-law-may-be-used-copyright-enforcement]
 (https://www.aph.gov.au/About_Parliament/Parliamentary_Departments/Parliamentary_Library/pubs/BN/2012-2013/DataRetention#_Toc338835110)
 (http://www.zdnet.com/article/inside-australias-data-retention-proposal/)

+## The Digital Distopia of Corporate Surveillance.

+#### Signing up to the Panopticon: Consenting to Corporate Surveillance.

+#### They sell you to each other: The Databroker.

+#### Building Digital Distopias to make you click on ads: Machine Learning, Information Bubbles and Advertising.

+#### You cannot know what you cannot see: FLOSS vs World.

+## The internet is a unsafe Place.
+  - phishing
+  - malware & spyware
+  - ransomware
+  - hackerz for the lulz